SAMPLE OF TYPICAL QUESTIONS AND ANSWERS

 Prior to accepting an assignment or entering into an agreement to perform any assignment, an appraiser must properly identify the problem to be addressed and have the knowledge and experience to complete the assignment competently; or alternatively:

-Disclose the lack of knowledge and/or experience to the client before accepting the assignment; and
+- Disclose the lack of knowledge and/or experience to the client before accepting the assignment;

 "The reasonably probable and legal use of vacant land or an improved property which is physically possible, appropriately supported, financially feasible and results in the highest value."